my story

 Sinaro

-while writing and performing new music with Horribly Right in 2016, i joined the band, Sinaro, as their guitarist. we performed in New York City at Irving Plaza and Gramercy Theatre, as well as many other renown venues throughout the East Coast. we had the honor to perform alongside Oli Herbert, the late guitarist of All That Remains, in Sinaro’s music video for the song, “Break the Paradigm”.
+while writing and performing music with Horribly Right in 2016, i joined the New York based band, Sinaro, as their guitarist. we performed in renown venues throughout New York City, such as Irving Plaza and Gramercy Theatre. i had the honor to perform alongside Oli Herbert, the late guitarist of All That Remains, in Sinaro’s music video for the song, “Break the Paradigm”.

-i uprooted to Los Angeles during the peak of the COVID-19 pandemic in 2020, where i began my solo music ventures.
+i uprooted to Los Angeles in 2020 during the peak of the COVID-19 pandemic, where i began my solo music ventures.